Payback: A Short Joe Beck Thriller

 He took a drink and smiled.
 "Yeah."

-He pulled a face and took another, bigger drink, finishing his second over-filled glass and third of the evening.
+He pulled a face and took another, bigger drink, finishing his second over-filled glass and his third drink of the evening.
 "For you, nothing."

 "Nothing?" she asked, surprised.